Alexandria, Virginia: Late 19th century

 The first fatalities of the North and South in the American Civil War occurred in Alexandria.
-Within a month of the Battle of Fort Sumter, Union troops occupied Alexandria, landing troops at the base of King Street on the Potomac River on May 24, 1861.
+Within a month of the Battle of Fort Sumter, the Civil War's first battle, Union Army troops occupied Alexandria, landing troops at the base of King Street on the Potomac River on May 24, 1861.
 A few blocks up King Street from their landing site, the commander of the New York Fire Zouaves, Colonel Elmer E. Ellsworth, sortied with a small detachment to remove a large Confederate flag displayed on the roof of the Marshall House Inn that had been visible from the White House.
 While descending from the roof, Ellsworth was shot dead by James W. Jackson, the hotel's proprietor.
 One of Ellsworth's soldiers immediately killed Jackson.
 Ellsworth was publicized as a Union martyr, and the incident generated great excitement in the North, with many children being named for him.
 Jackson's death defending his home caused a similar sensation in the South.

-Alexandria remained under military occupation until the end of the war.
+Alexandria remained under military occupation until the end of the Civil War.
 Fort Ward, one of a ring of forts built by the Union army for the defense of Washington, D.C., is located inside the boundaries of present-day Alexandria.
 There were five military prisons in the city, the largest being the Washington Street Military Prison.
-After the creation by Washington of the state of West Virginia in 1863 and until the close of the war, Alexandria was the seat of the so-called Restored Government of Virginia, also known as the "Alexandria Government".
+After the creation by the Union government of the state of West Virginia in 1863 and until the close of the war, Alexandria was the seat of the so-called Restored Government of Virginia, also known as the "Alexandria Government".
 During the Union occupation, a recurring contention between the Alexandria citizenry and the military occupiers was the Union army's periodic insistence that church services include prayers for the President of the United States.
 Failure to do so resulted in incidents including the arrest of ministers in their church.